apache/cassandra-website/src/community.md

 We have recently moved to the ASF Slack organization for all chat.
 Please [sign up for an account](https://s.apache.org/slack-invite) to participate.

-* `#cassandra` - for user questions and general discussions.
+* `#cassandra` - for user questions and general discussions
-* `#cassandra-dev` - strictly for questions or discussions related to Cassandra development.
+* `#cassandra-dev` - strictly for questions or discussions related to Cassandra development
+* `#cassandra-builds` - results of automated test builds
+* `#cassandra-builds-patches` - results of patch test builds

 ### Stack Overflow